 FUNDING AREAS: Scholarships, higher education, education for adults 50+, integrative medicine, local arts, local education

-One particularly interesting aspect of BOF’s funding is its Lifelong Learning Institutes, which exist on the campuses of at least 119 higher education institutions in the U.S. This effort began back in 2000 to benefit older adults, many of whom have retired but still find joy in learning.
+One interesting aspect of BOF’s funding is its Lifelong Learning Institutes, which exist on the campuses of at least 122 higher education institutions in the U.S. This effort began in 2000 to benefit older adults, many of whom have retired but still find joy in learning.
 One of the first examples of a successful program was at the Institute of Lifelong Learning at the University of San Francisco; following soon after were Sonoma State University, the California State University, and the University of California systems.
-This is what BOF looks for in lifelong learning programs: non-credit educational programs specifically designed for seasoned adults aged 50 and older; strong support from the leadership of the university or college; a diverse repertoire of intellectually stimulating courses; robust volunteer leadership; established mechanisms for evaluating participant satisfaction with educational offerings; and sound organizational structure.
+For younger students, BOF supports scholarship programs at over 250 colleges and universities.
+Most of these are located in California and Maine.

 There are also five integrative medicine programs that receive BOF support, including one at the University of California, San Francisco.
 BOF uses the terms integrative medicine and complementary medicine somewhat interchangeably, and these grants go toward research, education, and clinical care.
 BOF supports non-traditional fields, such as acupuncture, acupressure, herbal remedies, yoga, massage, guided imagery, and mindfulness-based meditation.

 Review the foundation’s recent tax records to learn more about local giving.
 BOF prioritizes the San Francisco Bay Area and the state of Maine when it comes to funding local arts and education programs.
 The foundation emphasizes assisting arts and educational organizations in Maine, San Francisco, and in Alameda County.